Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How does Service Request Management contribute to the improve value chain activity?
+### How does Service Request Management contribute to the Improve value chain activity?

 - [ ] It ensures that users continue to be productive when they need assistance from the service provider.
 - [ ] It collects user-specific requirements, sets expectations, and provides status updates.